STOIE/recipes/recipes/japanese_curry/README.md

 * 1.5-2 cups of room temp water
 * Jasmine rice to serve

-You can also cook with chicken or pork, if using meat like this then halve the potatoes and perform a partial fry with the meat in step 4.
+You can also cook with chunks of chicken or pork, if using meat like this then halve the potatoes and perform a partial fry with the meat in step 4.

 ### Method